 Your entitlement to have time free from work

 If you’re covered under BC’s employment standards law, your employer must give you at least 32 consecutive hours free from work each week.
 If you work during this period, you must be paid one-and-a-half times your regular wage for the hours worked.
 (Here’s the “hours free from work” rule.)

 If you work seven days a week, your employer must likewise pay you time-and-a-half for one of those days.
 This is the case even if you work fewer than 40 hours throughout the week.
 Your employer can choose to pay you time-and-a-half on the day you worked the fewest hours.

 You’re also entitled to have eight hours off between shifts, unless you’re required to work due to an emergency.

 Your employer must not require you to work — directly or indirectly — ”excessive” hours, or hours that are detrimental to your health or safety.
 Let your employer know if the amount you’re working is having negative effects on your health.

 Step 1.
 Discuss the situation with your employer

-Is my employer legally required to give me coffee breaks?
+Is an employer legally required to provide coffee breaks?

 No. But if you are given coffee breaks, you must be paid for that time.
-Your employer can decide the length of the break.
+The employer can determine the length of the break.